What is Federal Work Study (FWS)?

 - Demonstrate financial aid need as determined by the FAFSA.

-- Complete the hiring process with the financial aid office.
+- Complete the hiring process.

-How Many Hours can students work?
+How many hours can students work?

 Students are eligible to work an average of 8-10 hours per week while classes are in session with 18 hours as the maximum during fall and spring semesters.